• Skip to main content

 There are also many classic chapter books and read alouds that discuss topics such as prepping and surviving difficult times.
 While some children might find them upsetting, others will eat them up and want to explore the topic in depth.
 I put together a collection of possible books below.
 I haven’t read them all, but they come highly recommended by many parents.

 I’ve also created a downloadable printable you can use to brainstorm ways to integrate pantry building and preparedness into your homeschooling.
-You can find that in the Guidebook.
+You can find that in The Prudent and Prepared Homemaker..

 Survival and Preparedness Books For Kids